Communication Tools

 Internal Channels

-Chapter-based private channels regroup all teammates interested in each stack e.g. android-chapter
+• *-corner channels regroup all teammates interested in a non-work related topic.

-.
-Tech news, cool articles or technical questions are welcome in these channels.
+News, cool articles or questions are welcome on these channels.

 Project Channels

-- A private channel to discuss all project matters between internal team members and the external project stakeholders.
-The majority of all communications must happen here for transparency purposes.
+• <project-name>-squad to discuss all project matters between internal team members and external project stakeholders (the Client).

-A public channel to receive all third party and monitoring tools notifications, such as CI, GitHub, Shortcut, LinearB, etc.
+• <project-name>-activity to receive all third-party and monitoring tools notifications, such as CI, GitHub, Shortcut, LinearB, etc.

 Notifications are purposely separated from the other chat channels to (1) avoid interrupting conversations and (2) allow having different settings of email and app notifications.